Enhancing VQE Convergence for Optimization Problems with Problem-specific Parameterized Quantum Circuits: Introduction

-In this paper, we propose novel PQCs for two types of optimization problems.
-In the proposed PQCs, we pay attention to the constraints of an optimization problem, and we dynamically create a PQC that reflects those constraints of the optimization problem.
-We call such a PQC for the specific problem as a \textit{problem-specific PQC}.
-Since problem-specific PQCs reflect the constraints of optimization problems, they naturally take into account the feasibility of output answers.
-With problem-specific PQCs, it is possible to reduce search spaces significantly.
-Thus, we can speed up the convergence of the VQE algorithms.
+The VQE algorithm has potential applications in solving optimization problems by constructing appropriate Hamiltonians \cite{optimization_variational2, cvar, ising}.
+Despite extensive research in the field, there is limited work on developing PQCs specifically for optimization problems.
+Existing PQCs face two main challenges: (1) there are only a few known types of PQCs with static structures, and (2) they often yield infeasible solutions for optimization problems.

+To overcome these challenges, we propose novel \textit{problem-specific PQCs} for two types of optimization problems.
+These PQCs are designed to incorporate problem constraints, tailored for each problem.
+Problem-specific PQCs ensure feasible solutions and significantly reducing search spaces, thereby accelerating the convergence of VQE algorithms.

-The rest of the paper is organized as follows.
-Section~\ref{sec:background} covers the background on quantum circuits and the VQE algorithm.
-In Section~\ref{sec:proposed}, we explain the proposed PQCs for two types of optimization problems.
-Section~\ref{sec:experiment} summarizes the experimental results of the proposed PQCs.
-Finally, Section~\ref{sec:conclution} concludes the paper.
+The remainder of this paper is structured as follows: Section~\ref{sec:background} provides background information on quantum circuits and the VQE algorithm.
+Section~\ref{sec:proposed} presents the proposed PQCs for two types of optimization problems.
+In Section~\ref{sec:experiment}, we summarize the experimental results of our proposed PQCs, demonstrating their effectiveness in improving convergence speed.
+Finally, Section ~\ref{sec:conclution} concludes the paper and highlights potential avenues for future research.